-- Providers with direct patient care must wear surgical mask and face shield or N95 and face shield. - It is recommended that gowns be worn during prolonged direct contact or when body fluids can be exchanged.

-- Medical Assistants with direct patient care: Wear surgical mask and face shield or N95 and face shield.
-Wear a gown during prolonged direct contact or when body fluids can be exchanged. - Staff without direct patient care must wear a cloth or surgical mask.
+- Provider with direct patient care: Wear surgical mask and face shield or N95 and face shield. - It is recommended that gowns be worn during prolonged direct contact or when body fluids can be exchanged. - MA with direct patient care: Wear surgical mask and face shield or N95 and face shield.
+Wear a gown during prolonged direct contact or when body fluids can be exchanged. - Staff without direct patient care: Wear cloth or surgical mask.
 Easily washable clothing is encouraged such as scrubs. - Rooms should be cleaned after every patient encounter.